Erika-Belicova/olympic-games/README.md

-# OlympicGamesStarter
+# Olympic Games

-A simple Angular application that displays Olympic data, such as the number of medals, athletes, and other statistics by country.
+A simple Angular application that displays Olympic Games data, such as the number of medals, athletes, and other statistics by country.

 ## Prerequisites